 Spanish food is known for being simple but flavorful.
 Even though it is not particularly spicy, it does emphasize a few pungent seasonings.
 Here is a look at some of the most important spices used in Spanish cuisine.

 Spaniards love saffron, which is one of the most expensive spices in the world.
 The spice consists of the stigmas from the crocus blossom, which must be removed by hand.
-Manually removing these bright red stigmas requires a great deal of precision and many man-hours, hence the high price.
+Removing these bright red stigmas requires a great deal of precision and many man-hours, hence the high price.
 Spanish saffron is grown in the La Mancha region.
 Saffron is responsible for the bright yellow-orange color and floral, nutty flavor of paella and other classic Spanish dishes.

 Despite its unexceptional appearance, the bay leaf is essential in many Spanish dishes.
 It is responsible for the deep camphoraceous flavor and aroma in many Spanish stews and soups.
 Bay leaves work well in slow-cooking dishes but is also known to flavor seafood.
 It helps to deepen umami flavors and works well with garlic and other Spanish spices.